pilagod/js-tracker/README.md

 4. Open Elements panel in Chrome DevTools and select the button

-5. Check the sidebar pane "JS Tracker" to see information about only those JavaScript code manipulating the button
+5. Check the sidebar pane "JS-Tracker" to see information about those JavaScript code manipulating the button

 There are also many cool websites built with jQuery in [Best jQuery Websites](http://www.awwwards.com/websites/jquery/), you can try it out there : )

-**NOTE:** Updating information in sidebar pane "JS Tracker" is triggered by selection change among elements in Elements panel, thus it needs to re-select the element to see any new  updates.

 ## Contribution